Table of Contents

 Spinothalamic tract: mediates pain and temperature sensations from the body to the thalamus.

-Medulla is supplied by the vertebro-basilar trunk and its branches.
+The medulla’s blood supply comes from the vertebrobasilar trunk and its branches.
 The two vertebral arteries join to form the basilar artery.
-Three types of end-arteries supply the medulla:
+Three types of end arteries supply the medulla:

 - Long circumferential vessels

 - Short circumferential vessels

 - Paramedian perforators.

 The major long circumferential vessels and their vascular territories are: